 - Developing and evaluating materials for use in coatings, electrodes, anodes, and other energy storage components

-- Conducting thermal testing and characterization of components to enhance performance, lifespan, and safety
+- Conducting thermal evaluation and characterization of components to enhance performance, lifespan, and safety

 - Modeling, simulation, and systems evaluation to assess performance, reliability, lifespan, safety, and economic impacts, and to accelerate battery development and design.

-Researchers use a full portfolio of sophisticated testing, analytical, and modeling tools including the lab's R&D 100 Award-winning Isothermal Battery Calorimeters to put batteries and other energy storage components through a comprehensive set of evaluations.
+Researchers use a full portfolio of sophisticated evaluation, analytical, and modeling tools including the lab's R&D 100 Award-winning Isothermal Battery Calorimeters to put batteries and other energy storage components through a comprehensive set of evaluations.
 Learn more about our state-of-the-art research equipment and facilities as well as our awards and publications.

 Pursuing Demanding Performance and Cost Targets